Fernán Pérez de Andrade: Andrade

-"Andrade" seems to be an old toponym of Celtic origin, according to D. Isidro Millán, but it is unknown if it referred to a village or a parish.
+"Andrade" seems to be an old toponym of Celtic origin, according to D. Isidro Millán, but it is unknown if referred to a village or a parish.
 The name of the place was incorporated into the family name, and the name is mentioned in several documents dating from the twelfth century.
 It is possible that this name was used by unrelated individuals or families residing in the area, as is common today.

-The first documented Andrades were vassals of the Traba family, along with some other hidalgo family.
-They remained in the background of the social scene until the fourteenth century, when their influence in the areas of Ferrol, Vilalba and Pontedeume increased to the point of becoming of the most powerful Galician family of the time.
+The first documented Andrades were vassals of the Traba family, along with some other Hidalgo family.
+They remained in the background of the social scene until the fourteenth century, when their influence in the areas of Ferrol, Vilalba, and Pontedeume increased to the point of becoming the most powerful Galician family of the time.

-With Don Fernán Pérez de Andrade o Bóo (o Boo meaning "the Good" in Galician language) - the fourth to have that name - the family achieved greater importance during the reign of Henry II.
-Their successor descendants continued this increase, being Fernando de Andrade (1477–1540) the one to achieve Count status, as the first Conde de Andrade; the second title of count of Vilalba, Count of Andrade is currently in possession of the House of Alba.
+With Don Fernán Pérez de Andrade o Bóo (o Boo meaning "the Good" in the Galician language) - the fourth to have that name - the family achieved greater importance during the reign of Henry II.
+As their successor descendants continued this increase, Fernando de Andrade (1477–1540) was the one to achieve Count status, as the first Conde de Andrade; the second title of Count of Vilalba, Count of Andrade is currently in possession of the House of Alba.

-Most genealogies compiled during the 19th and 20th century connect the Andrades to the most important families as Fróilaz-Traba; these are, however, only weak connections, and are contradictory or obscure connections, as yet unconfirmed.
+Most genealogies compiled during the 19th and 20th centuries connect the Andrades to the most important families as Fróilaz-Traba.
+These are, however, only weak connections, and are contradictory or obscure connections, as yet unconfirmed.
 To further muddy the water, there are several legendary stories relating the Andrades to the knights that reached the Iberian Peninsula in the retinue of Mendo de Rausona, brother of the last Lombard king, around the eighth century.